yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/PMIC/pmic_tps6594.rst

 .. rubric:: CRC feature
    :name: crc-feature-i2c

-.. rubric:: - When drivers are built as ‘modules’
+.. rubric:: - When drivers are built as 'modules'
    :name: crc-feature-i2c-modules

 For safety applications, a CRC feature can be enabled from userspace: